medizininformatik-initiative/kerndatensatzmodul-PathologieBefund/implementation-guides/ImplementationGuide-2026.0.x-EN/MIIIGModulPathologieBefund/Index.guide.md

-# Core data set module Pathologie-Befund
+# Core data set module Pathologie-Befund/Pathology report

 This specification describes the FHIR representation of the core data set extension module 'Diaknostik | Pathologie-Befund' of the Medical Informatics Initiative.
 The use cases of the module and the associated FHIR profiles and terminology resources are described below in their binding form.